kubernetes/community/contributors/design-proposals/daemonset-update.md

 	// +optional
 	MinReadySeconds int32 `json:"minReadySeconds,omitempty"`

+	// DEPRECATED.
 	// A sequence number representing a specific generation of the template.
 	// Populated by the system.
 Can be set at creation time.
 Read-only otherwise.
 	// +optional
 	TemplateGeneration int64 `json:"templateGeneration,omitempty"`

-	// The number of old PodTemplates to retain to allow rollback.
+	// The number of old history to retain to allow rollback.
 	// This is a pointer to distinguish between explicit zero and not specified.
 	// Defaults to 2.
 	RevisionHistoryLimit *int32 `json:"revisionHistoryLimit,omitempty"`

 	// The config this DaemonSet is rolling back to.
 Will be cleared after
 	// rollback is done.
 	// +optional
 	RollbackTo *RollbackConfig `json:"rollbackTo",omitempty`
 }